dhis2/dhis2-docs/src/developer/web-api/event-hooks.md

 After you have `source` prepared (including path and filters) you must now setup one or more targets.
-All targets require the `type` property, and then the payloads themselves will look different basdd on that.
+All targets require the `type` property, and then the payloads themselves will look different based on that.

 #### Console